Nielsen Media Research: Demographics

-Since specific demographics influence advertising rates, Nielsen provides statistics by categories including age, gender, race, economic class, and area.
+Since specific demographics influence advertising rates, Nielsen provides statistics by categories including age, sex, race, economic class, and area.
 For example, an advertiser might look for younger viewers, for older or wealthier audiences, or for women rather than men.

 In general, the number of viewers within the 18–49 age range is more important than the total number of viewers.
-According to Advertising Age, during the 2007–08 season, ABC was able to charge $419,000 per commercial sold during its medical drama Grey's Anatomy, compared to only $248,000 for a commercial during CBS' CSI: Crime Scene Investigation, despite CSI having almost five million more viewers on average.
+According to Advertising Age, during the 2007–08 season, ABC was able to charge $419,000 per commercial sold during its medical drama Grey's Anatomy, compared to only $248,000 for a commercial during CBS' CSI: Crime Scene Investigation, despite CSI having almost five million more viewers overall.
 Because of its strength in young "demos" (demographic groups), NBC was able to charge almost three times as much for a commercial during Friends as CBS charged for Murder, She Wrote, even though the two series had a similar amount of total viewership during the two seasons they were on the air concurrently.
 Glee (on Fox) and The Office (on NBC) drew fewer total viewers than NCIS (on CBS) during the 2009–10 season, but earned an average of $272,694 and $213,617 respectively, compared to $150,708 for NCIS.